Key generation

 - rsa4k RSA with 4096 bits

-The default settings for generating a key include password protection for the key material, which is queried after entering the sq key generate
+The default settings for generating a key include setting a password on the key material, which is requested from the user after entering the sq key generate

 command.
-In order to create a key without password protection, you have to specify the --without-password
+To create a key without password protection, specify the --without-password

 option.